belle2/basf2/online_book/fundamentals/hep_analyses.rst

 What follows is a very simplified explanation of the process the leads from the physic event to the data you can analyze.

-The systems that are involved in the data taking are the Data acquisition (DAQ), the TRiGger (TRG, also known as L1) and the High Level Trigger (HLT).
+The systems that are involved in the data taking are the Data AcQuisition (DAQ), the TRiGger (TRG, also known as L1) and the High Level Trigger (HLT).
 Collectively, they are often referred as the Online system.